simplydallas/udacityreviewqueue/readme.md

 ### Theme

 * The default theme can be toggled off to show a mostly white layout similar to the default Udacity or Bootstrap theme.
-Just click the little paintbrush in the top right.
+Click the settings cog in the top right and then the paintbrush.
 It will remember your preference for next time.

 ### Sound

 * The default is on.
 There is a sound that will play when any project is assigned form the queue by the tool.
-The volume icon in the navbar top right can toggle this sound off.
+Click the settings cog in the top right then the volume iconto toggle this setting.
+This will also impact the unexpected error sound.
 Your preference is remembered for next time.

+### Idle timer
+* User testing has shown this tool to be stable and it will usually run for days without issue if no network connectivity issues occur.
+So to reduce potential impacts for students when something happens to you such as falling asleep with the queue active, there is a 4 hour timer that will stop the queue.
+Every time you have any activity on the page it will restart this 4 hour timer from the beginning.
+Activity includes things like scrolling, moving the mouse, clicking, typing, or touching on mobile.
+If the idle timer stops the queue you can restart it by pressing the play button as usual.

 ### The following information is presented